 3. My Book of Positive Aspects.
 This goes into more detail about how you think and feel positively, lovingly, appreciatively about something or someone.
 Start a new page for each subject and write as long as it feels good.
 Now that you’ve recorded it, that will be there if you ever want to review it, but the real value is in thinking about it and writing it in the book.
 There is great power in that doing.

-I predict that these three, and even any one of them will be a grand tool in feeling good, releasing resistance, renewing your view of life, enjoying yourself more, enjoying others more, loving more.
+I predict that these three, and even any one of them will be a grand tool toward feeling good, releasing resistance, renewing your view of life, enjoying yourself more, enjoying others more, loving more.
 There is no being right in any of these.
 There is only love and appreciation.

 Happy Father’s Day.
 Happy Person Day.
 Happy Day.